 If you're a small business owner in North Carolina who is looking for resources to help you move forward, here are a few organizations you might want to learn more about.

-Score's volunteer business professionals and expert "mentors" give counsel and guidance to entrepreneurs who are looking to start or expand their businesses.
+SCORE's volunteer business professionals and expert mentors give counsel and guidance to entrepreneurs looking to start or expand their businesses.
 The services are entirely free and volunteer-driven.
-Here are some of the chapters in North Carolina.

 North Carolina Small Business and Technology Development Centers